• Home

 Last month, we saved a Lincoln Park client $6,000 by redesigning their layout to avoid a structural permit while ensuring full code compliance for the electrical and plumbing work that did require approval.
 That kind of strategic planning comes from handling permits daily for over a decade.

 Chicago's permit process isn't bureaucratic red tape—it's your protection.
 Permitted work comes with city inspections that catch problems before they become disasters.
 We recently completed a Bucktown bungalow where the rough-in inspection revealed the previous owner had installed aluminum wiring in the 1970s—a serious fire hazard the homeowner didn't know existed.
-The inspector required us to rewire the entire kitchen, which homeowner's insurance partially covered once documented.
 Without that permit and inspection, they would have been living with a dangerous electrical system for years.

 ⚠️ True Cost of Skipping Permits